over64/Markdown/README.md

 About tests.
 It's very difficult question.
 Answer to this question depends on many factors.

-	- Have we money/ time for this?
+	- Have we money / time for this?
 	- Is it need?
 Some software REQUIRES test.
 For example firmware for X-ray machine or program for control intercontinental ballistic rocket.
 In some software tests are optional.
 	- What types of tests in question?
 	 * Unit